Darryn330/Darryn_BSE_Portfolio/index.md

 ### Challenges:
 A challenge I had was putting the wires together, as I've never really worked with wires before, so I kept on running out of place to put them, and almost made one of my IR obstacle avoidance sensors short circuit.
 During my first week here, I learned that I could set certain rows for 5V and GND pins by connecting them to the breadboard.
 As the two rows began filling up with wires, I connected those rows to a different spot on the breadboard, so I have enough space for all my wires.

+### Plan for the project:
-###Plan for the project###: My plan for this project would be to finish coding the sensors, and begin making it remote controlled, or have it travel to a desired destination.
+My plan for this project would be to finish coding the sensors, and begin making it remote controlled, or have it travel to a desired destination.

 # Starter Project